-Data can be used by professionals who work in the Human Resources department in a number of different ways.
-You have to consider how organizing company data and running specific reports can help you do your job in HR before you reject the efficiency of any type of program.
+The information collected through a human resource talent management system can be used by professionals in a number of different ways.
 If you work in HRM, you can integrate your TMS system and your application tracking system so that you can easily sift through applications and organize them.
 This helps you efficiently identify quality applicants or place others on a wait list for future job postings.

-Another benefit of a quality TMS system is that other departmental managers can enter data and rate an employee’s progress.
+Another benefit of a quality TMS system is that it is a centralized place for all talent management activities.
+If an employee moves from one department to another, each department manager can enter their own data.
 This helps HR assess the employee’s performance to see if they are candidates for a raise or a promotion.
 By having this system in place, you can retain those who are an asset and discipline those who have not been committed to their job.
 If there is room for improvement, managers and HR professionals can provide their employees with training materials so that employees can further their skills.
 By keeping track of the talent in these software systems, only the best applicants are chosen and only the best employees are retained.
 This eliminates costs and reduces the time it takes to manage human capital.

 Assessing an organization’s human capital to ensure that everyone has the right skills is very important.
 By using a TMS, organizations can eliminate hindering talent gaps that might exist to create a skilled workforce.
 Today, HR is all about strategy.
-Using specific metrics and data to assess the quality of the workforce is extremely important for recruitment, training and even incentive purposes.
-By working as a team, HR managers, supervisors and departmental managers can all work together to make better organizational talent decisions.
-With answers to the question, “What is a Talent Management System?,” you can build your understanding and show employers why you are a good candidate.
+Using specific metrics and data to assess the quality of the workforce is extremely important to:

 - develop strategy and ensure HR efforts are connected to the overall vision of the organization